pepegar/mu-workshop/47deg-slides/slides/slides.md

 ## What is mu?

-**mu** is an opensource library by your friendly folks @ 47Degrees.
+**mu** is an open source library by your friendly folks @ 47Degrees.
-It's located in github and opensource, check it out https://github.com/higherkindness/mu
+It's located in github and open source, check it out https://github.com/higherkindness/mu

 It is a scala library (in other languages soon) to do RPC in a purely